cockroachdb/docs/v19.1/cluster-topology-patterns.md

     --locality=region=us-east,datacenter=us-east-b
     ~~~

-- The cluster is using a replication factor of 5 (represented by 5 blocks of the same color).
-Each range (e.g., `r1`) has 5 replicas, with each replica on a different node.
+- The cluster is using a replication factor of 3 (represented by 3 blocks of the same color).
+Each range (e.g., `r1`) has 3 replicas, with each replica on a different node.
-- All CockroachDB nodes communicate with each other
-- Similar to the [single-datacenter](#single-region-clusters) topology, more regions can be added dynamically.

 **Availability expectations**

 - If all of the nodes for a preferred locality are down, then the app will try datacenters in other localities.
 - The cluster can withstand a datacenter failure without losing a region because there are 2 nodes in each region.
-- The cluster can withstand a regional failure because even with 2 nodes down, each range retains a majority of its replicas (3/5).
-In general, multi-regions can help protect against natural disaster.
+- The cluster can withstand a regional failure because, with `--locality` specified on each node as shown above, the cluster balances each range across all 3 regions; with one region down, each range still has a majority of its replicas (2/3).

 **Performance expectations**

-- The latency numbers (e.g., `60ms`) in the first diagram represent network round-trip from one datacenter to another.
+- The latency numbers (e.g., `60ms`) in the first diagram represent network round-trip from one region to another.
-- [Follow-the-workload](demo-follow-the-workload.html) will increase the speed for reads.
+- For reads, if the gateway node (the node the app connects to) is in the region containing the leaseholder replica of the relevant range, latency should be around 2ms.
+If the gateway node is in a region that does not contain the leaseholder, the cluster will route the request to the node with the leaseholder in another region, that node will retrieve the data, and then the cluster will return the data to the gateway node.
+In this case, the network round-trips from one region to another will add latency.
+In some cases, [follow-the-workload](demo-follow-the-workload.html) will increase the speed for reads by moving the leaseholder closer to the application.
-- Write latencies will be as fast as the slowest quorum between 2 regions.
+- For writes, because a majority of replicas are always required to agree before a write is committed, latencies will be as fast as the slowest quorum between 2 regions.

 ### Multiple regions, more performant (with partitioning)